Spicy Pickle Recipe

 Instructions

-• In a medium sauce pot, combine water through Kosher salt.
+• In a medium sauce pan, combine the 3 cups water, 3/4 cups distilled white vinegar, 3/4 cup honey, 1 teaspoon whole mustard seed, and 2 tablespoons kosher salt.
 Bring to a low simmer, stirring until all ingredients (except mustard seed) are dissolved.
 Remove from heat and allow to cool.

-• In the bottom of two 16 ounce mason jars, place habanero, garlic and peppercorns, dividing evenly.
+• In the bottom of two 16-ounce mason jars, evenly divide the sliced 2 habanero peppers, and 2 garlic cloves and 2 teaspoons whole white peppercorn, dividing evenly.

-• Cut cucumbers according to preference, either sliced with a mandolin slicer or into spears.
-Divide evenly in mason jars.
+• Cut the 4-5 pickling cucumbers according to preference, either sliced with a mandolin slicer or into spears.
+Divide evenly in the mason jars.

 • Screw on tops and place in refrigerator.